ALRobilliard/sudoku-guru/README.md

 ## Technologies Used

 I wanted to have something easy to run and view in the browser.
-However, the Backtracking Algorithm used also benefits from having a basic OOB structure.
+However, the Backtracking Algorithm used also benefits from having a basic OOP structure.
 **TypeScript** seemed up to the task.

 While TypeScript certainly does the brunt of the work, there is also **HTML** and **CSS** lying around to structure the basic form interface for interacting with the algorithm.